coquetm/CMiE-2017-Manuel-Coquet/README.md

 - 4: Declare a success if the obtained solution matches the original random state V. Compute how many times each of the above two methods was successful for different values of voltage angles (sensitivity analysis).

 #### NOTE: The problem does not always have a solution, especially at large angles

+## AC Optimal Power Flow

+It is an expansion of power flow analysis in which power flow are optimized in order to minimize the cost of generation subject to the power flow constraints and other operational constraints, such as generator minimum output constraints, transmission stability and voltage constraints, and limits on switching mechanical equipment.

+Equality constraints
+- Power balance at each node - power flow equations

+Inequality constraints
+- Network operating limits (line flows, voltages)
+- Limits on control variables

+Solving an OPF is necessary to determing the optimal operation and planning of the grid.
+In this algorithm, I will simulate an optimal power flow model for a 6-bus system and determine the locational marginal prices (LMPs).